-One of the simplest and most effective design ideas to show off a birch tree is to plant a uniform carpet of ground cover around the tree's base.
-Whether the birch is a solitary specimen or planted in a grove-like cluster, a low-growing ground cover planting unifies the planting area and helps accentuate the vertical habit of the birch.
+One of the simplest and most effective design ideas to show off a birch tree is to plant a uniform carpet of ground cover plants around the tree's base.
+Whether the birch is solitary or planted in a grove-like cluster, a low-growing ground cover unifies the area and helps accentuate the birch.
 The ground cover also provides a subtle backdrop so visitors focus on the branches and ornamental bark of the birch tree.

-Contrast the birch tree's form by planting evergreen shrubs or trees.
+Contrast the birch tree's tall height by planting evergreen shrubs or trees.
 Birch trees are particularly showy in winter, when the tree's silhouette is obvious and an unimpeded view of the bark exists.
-A background of a dark green evergreen hedge or trees like white pine, Austrian pine, hemlock or arborvitae accentuates the lighter-colored branches and trunk of the birch.
+A background of a dark green evergreen hedge or trees like Eastern white pine (Pinus strobus, USDA zones 3-8), Austrian pine (Pinus nigra, USDA zones 4-7), hemlock (Tsuga spp.) or American arborvitae (Thuja occidentalis, USDA zones 2-7) accentuates the lighter-colored branches and trunk of the birch.

-Birch trees produce rather modest pendent catkin flowers in early spring, but for the most part they aren't considered an ornamental flowering tree.
-Once the birch tree's leaves return in spring and summer, a few strategically placed flowering shrubs bring interest back to the area around the tree.
-Choose round-shaped shrubs to contrast with the vertical habit of the birch, and plant taller shrubs behind the birch and shorter, petite flowering plants in the foreground.
+Birch trees produce small, bright flowers in early spring, but for the most part they aren't considered an ornamental flowering tree.
+Once the birch tree's leaves return in spring and summer, a few strategically placed flowering shrubs can bring flowers and brightness back to the area around the tree.
+Choose round-shaped shrubs to contrast with the vertical nature of the birch, and plant taller shrubs behind the birch and shorter, petite flowering plants in the foreground.